gristlabs/grist-help/help/widget-chart.md

 # Page widget: Chart

-Grist supports several chart types to you visualize your data easily.
+Grist supports several chart types to help you visualize your data easily.
 Charts may be used to plot a regular table of data, a linked widget (as described in [Linking widgets](linking-widgets.md)), or a summary table (as described in [Summary tables](summary-tables.md)).